delashu/delashu.github.io/bigdat/math.md

     """
     This function solves the Sum Square Difference Problem.
     Inputs: Integer
+    Behavior: Sums of the squares of the first X (user input) natural numbers.
+    Then squares the sum of  the first X (user input) natural numbers.
+    Finally take the difference between the two sums.
     Output: Integer solution to the Sum Square Difference problem.
     """
     #create a list of natural numbers with user input